Promising GSK Students Awarded Doctoral Support for 2020–21 Academic Year

 NIH Ruth L. Kirschstein National Research Service Award (NRSA)

-Mollie Chipman, a fourth-year student in the lab of Luis Parada, Ellen Horste, a fourth-year student in the lab of Christine Mayr, and Maria Sirenko, a fifth-year student in the lab of Elli Papaemmanouil, have each received the Ruth L. Kirschstein National Research Service Award (NRSA) from the NIH.
+Mollie Chipman, a fourth-year student in the lab of Luis Parada, Ellen Horste, a fourth-year student in the lab of Christine Mayr, and Maria Sirenko, a fifth-year student in the lab of Elli Papaemmanuil, have each received the Ruth L. Kirschstein National Research Service Award (NRSA) from the NIH.
 These research training fellowships support promising doctoral candidates who will be performing dissertation research and training in scientific health-related fields relevant to the missions of the participating NIH Institutes and Centers during the tenure of the award.